ElektraInitiative/libelektra/doc/decisions/decision_process.md

 ### In Progress

 - You must include all further alternative proposals made in the "Considered Alternatives" section.
-- Now it is allowed to have the from the previous round preferred decision in the decision section.
+- Now it is allowed to have the ??? from the previous round's preferred decision in the decision section.

 ### Decided

-- decision, rationale and implication are now filled out and fixed according the reviews
+- decision, rationale and implication are now filled out and fixed according to the reviews
 - decisions of this status usually already have an implementation PR

 ### Mostly Implemented